motazmuhammad/Effective_Cpp_third_Edition_notes/README.md

    1. Declaring something const helps compilers detect usage errors. const can be applied to objects at any scope, to function parameters and return types, and to member functions as a whole.
    2. Compilers enforce bitwise constness, but you should program using logical constness.
    3. When const and non-const member functions have essentially identical implementations, code duplication can be avoided by having the non-const version call the const version( the opposite is attainable too, but should not be used, why?)
+   #### Item 4: Make sure that objects are initialized
+   -The reason behind this is that C++ does not necessarily initialize objects by default.
+   -Make sure to differentiate between initialization and assignment.
+C++ stapulated that all initializations have to happen before going inside any constructor.

+   ##### Definition : static object: is an object that exists from te time  it is instatiated till the time the main exits.
+   ##### local static objects: Are static objects inside a function.

+   ### Chapter 2 Constructors and Destructors.
+   #### Item 5: know what C++ silently calls.
+   If not explicitly written a compiler will declar its own version of a copy constructor, copy assignment operator  and a destructor.
+Moreover, if no constructor is declared a compiler will declare its own version of a default constructor.
+Assume having an empty class called empty.

+   Then Empty e1; // calls the default constructor.
+   Empty e2(e1) calls the copy constructor;
+   e2=e1 ;// calls the copy assignment operator.

+   Furtherore, going out of scope calls the destructor.

+   ##### Things to remember: A compiler may or may not implicitly generate a class's default constructor, copy constructor, copy assignment operator, and destructor.

+   #### Item 6 Explicity disallow the use of compiler-generated functions you do not want.

+   When you want a class to have no copy constructor.
+Just not writing it will not work instead one can declare it privately( to prevent the compiler from writing it) and not implement it ( to prevent member functions, and friend classes from using it).
+   Another solution is to define a base class that disallows copying and inherit from it.
+This solution is a bit tricky instead one could use boost's noncopyable class.

+   #### Item 7: Declare destructors virutal in polymorphic base classes.